snaeppi/frequent-hitters-new/assay-etl/README.md

 - `--start-aid INT` (optional)
   Skip any AIDs below this numeric value when iterating all (use with `--from-pcassay`).

+- `--skip-hd3-annotated` (optional)
+  When iterating multiple assays (via `--from-pcassay` / `--aids-file`), skip those that already have any Hit Dexter annotation present in `hd3_annotations.csv`.

+- `--hd3-annotations PATH` (default `data/hd3_annotations.csv`)
+  Path to the Hit Dexter annotations CSV used together with `--skip-hd3-annotated`.

+- `--redo-existing` (optional)
+  Include assays that already have `target_type` / `bioactivity_type` filled in the metadata DB and re-run manual annotation for them (still excludes assays marked as ineligible).
+Combined with `--skip-hd3-annotated`, this lets you re-do only the non–Hit Dexter annotations while trusting the HD3 labels.

 Behavior:

 - Finds assays where: